jettNash1/bug-report-generator/readme.md

    - Title
    - Description (Observed behavior and Expected behavior)
    - Steps to reproduce (automatically numbered)
-   - Environment details
+   - Environment details (auto-detected)
    - Scope selection
    - Reproduction rate and description
    - Severity level
+3. Use the utility buttons if necessary:
+   - ℹ️ (i) - Show information overlay
+   - ⤢ - Pop out to separate window
+   - ⚙️ - Manage permissions
+   - ↻ - Refresh permissions and features
-3. Use the screenshot tools:
+4. Use the screenshot tools:
    - Click "Take Screenshot" for visible area
    - Use dropdown for full page capture
-4. Click "Copy to Clipboard" to get the formatted report
+5. Click "Copy to Clipboard" to get the formatted report
-5. Use "Clear Form" to reset all fields when needed
+6. Use "Clear Form" to reset all fields when needed

+### Keyboard Shortcuts
+- `Ctrl + S` - Save form
+- `Ctrl + C` - Copy report
+- `Esc` - Close dropdowns/overlay

 ### Form Persistence
-- All form data is automatically saved as you type
+- All form data is automatically saved while typing
 - Data persists even if you close the extension popup
 - Form state is restored when reopening the extension
+- 'Last saved' indicator shows when changes were last saved
 - Use the "Clear Form" button to reset all fields and stored data

 ## Troubleshooting